 So it would be a great opportunity for a creative individual who is looking to explore a new culture and landscape at the same time contribute to the local community and bring positive through meaningful design.

-We maintain a small volunteers quarter with two rooms and a common bathroom, common self-cooking kitchen and dining area close to our office.
+We maintain a small volunteers quarter with two rooms and a common bathroom, common self-cooking kitchen and dining area close to our hostel.
 You will get a room to yourself but incase of other volunteers coming around the same time, you will have to share the room.
 Rooms have two single beds with mattresses and clean bedding (sheets, pillow and pillow cover, quilt/blanket).
 You can bring your own sleeping bag if you like (always comes in handy during any of our weekend hikes/campouts etc).
 In the bathroom there is hot running water, the commode is Indian Style.

 - A shared room to sleep

 - Clean bedding